dreamcatcher-tech/network/website/license/DPL/Core DPL.md

 ### Signatory

-Any User who states within the DCM, by way of key hash -signature, and/or uploading a copy of a physically signed version of this DPL, that they agree to be held by the terms of the DPL.
+Any User who states within the DCM, by way of key hash -signature, and/or uploading a copy of a physically signed version of this DPL, a Module or a DCC, that they agree to be held by the terms of the License Stack.

 ### Trace